Resonance fluorescence: General theory

-So the atom decays exponentially and the atomic dipole moment shall oscillate.
+So both decay exponentially, but the atomic dipole has an oscillating factor.
 The dipole moment oscillates due to the Lamb shift, which is a shift in the energy levels of the atom due to fluctuations of the field.

 It is imperative, however, to look at fluorescence in the presence of a field with many photons, as this is a much more general case.
 This is the case in which the atom goes through many excitation cycles.
 In this case the exciting field emitted from the laser is in the form of coherent states $|\{v\}\rangle$.
 This allows for the operators which comprise the field to act on the coherent state and thus be replaced with eigenvalues.
 Thus we can simplify the equations by allowing operators to be turned into constants.
 The field can then be described much more classically than a quantized field normally would be able to.
 As a result, we are able to find the expectation value of the electric field for the retarded time.